Best Gmail Email Tracking Methods (Compared)

 This method:

-See how to track emails in Gmail step-by-step for implementation details.
+See how to track emails in Gmail step-by-step and how to track email from your own domain for implementation details.

 How Gmail Infrastructure Affects Tracking